 Nature of Instructions - Daily work is self-planned and performed with considerable independence.
-Short-range plans and changes can usually be implemented; significant or long-range plans and changes are coordinated with the supervising physician and other members of the health care team(i.e., pharmacist, physical therapist, nutritionist, etc.).
+Short-range plans and changes can usually be implemented; significant or long-range plans and changes are coordinated with the supervising physician and other members of the health care team (i.e., pharmacist, physical therapist, nutritionist, etc.).

-Nature of Review - Written histories, medical, and therapeutic treatment plans and drug prescriptions must be reviewed by the supervising physician per collaborative practice agreement and/or agency policy.
-This APP receives less physician supervision in dealing with unusual conditions and complex problems; however, these conditions may need to be reported.
-Situations beyond the APP's scope of practice and expertise require consultation with supervising or backup physician as appropriate.
+Nature of Review - All written histories, medical, and therapeutic treatment plans and drug prescriptions must be reviewed and signed by the supervising physician within a 72-hour period of the documentation (time frames for review vary from agency to agency).
+Work is always reviewed upon completion by the supervising physician, and occasionally during the work process.
+This extender receives less physician supervision in dealing with unusual conditions and complex problems; however, these conditions may need to be reported.
+Conditions outside the approved area of expertise are referred to a physician, as outlined in the patient care protocols and medical guidelines.

-Scope of Decisions - Work has a direct effect on the patient population served.
+Scope of Decisions - Work has a direct affect on the patient population served.

-Consequence of Decisions - The consequence of this employee's decisions has significant impact on the patient's safety and well-being.
+Consequence of Decisions - The consequence of this employee's decisions has significant impact on the patient's safety and well being.